Retained Earnings Calculator

 Retained earnings can be very volatile sometimes, as dividend distribution is often at the discretion of the company's management.
 Although most mature companies enforce a stable dividend policy, most companies have their directors dictate how much in dividend payments to distribute and how much money to reinvest.

 Secondly, it is vital to understand that higher retained earnings does not necessarily mean it is good for a company.
 Although the higher the retained earnings means more money can be reinvested back into growing the business, sometimes companies might reinvest more than they should.
 This happens when the company does not have enough profitable growth opportunities to pursue.
-Hence, it is important to check the PVGO (present value of growth opportunities) of the company before forming the dividend policy.
+Hence, it is important to check the present value of growth opportunities (use our PVGO calculator for the calculation) of the company before forming the dividend policy.

 What is the net income of a business?